LuytsA/Phileo-geographical-expert/README.md

 ### Date loss
 Date loss is the most simple of the losses.
 It is an MSELoss on the encoded day of the year.

+## Get started
+Showcase examples and usefull background can be found in preliminaries.ipynb

 ## notes
 - The labels contain encoded coordinates and encoded day of year instead of standard lat-long or days.
 Also the loss functions expect encoded values.
 To decode/encode values please take a look at the decode/encode functions in utils.visualisations.